Myoclonus epilepsy with ragged-red fibers

 • The clinical features of hypothyroid myopathy are proximal weakness, fatigue, slowed contraction and relaxation, stiffness, myalgia, and myoedema.

-• There are 3 main subtypes of thyroid-associated ophthalmopathy: congestive ophthalmopathy, ocular myopathy, and a mixed form.
+• There are three main subtypes of thyroid-associated ophthalmopathy: congestive ophthalmopathy, ocular myopathy, and a mixed form.

 • Although antibodies directed against the thyrotropin receptor may be the initiating event that leads to orbital inflammation, collagen XIII is a good candidate antigen in the congestive subtype of thyroid-associated ophthalmopathy, and calsequestrin antibodies may be the primary culprits for the ocular myopathy subtype.